sejong-rcv/PVLR/README.md

 # 🔨 Prerequisites

 ### Recommended Environment
+* We strongly recommend following the environment, which is very important as to whether it's reproduced or not.
   * OS : Ubuntu 18.04
   * CUDA : 10.2
   * Python 3.7.16
   * Pytorch 1.7.1 Torchvision 0.8.2
   * GPU : NVIDA-Tesla V100(32G)

-Required packages are listed in **environment.yaml**.
+* Required packages are listed in **environment.yaml**.
 You can install by running:

 ```
 conda env create -f environment.yaml